ryobg/sse-hooks/README.md

 All names and addresses should be unique.
 Subsequent dublicates are deleted.

+The SKSE plugin added, will sort alphabetically and then merge all `Data\SKSE\Plugins\sseh-hooks\*.json` patches (see below).
+This is an automatic mechanism for patching existing mods relying on pre-defined addresses.

 ## New mappings at runtime

 If the loaded JSON is not enough, a new mapping may be added through `sseh_map_name ()`.